 Community College of Philadelphia has partnered with Single Stop USA, a nonprofit organization delivering services to more than 120,000 families nationwide, to establish a new service for students that connects them to state and federal financial resources and local community services.
 The aim is to help students overcome economic barriers, continue with their education and move towards economic mobility.
-Single Stop will initially offer benefit eligibility prescreening and assistance to apply for these benefits.
-Additional services will be phased in over the 2013-14 academic year, including financial education, legal services and tax preparation.
+Single Stop offers benefit eligibility screening and assistance to apply for these benefits, financial education, legal services, tax preparation services and healthcare enrollment assistance.
 All services are free to students.

 Single Stop provides FREE and comprehensive social and financial services for all of the College's students:

 - Benefits Screening – Quick screening will provide you with information as to whether you qualify for federal/state benefits, such as food and nutrition programs (SNAP, WIC) and health insurance (CHIP, Medicaid).
 In addition, Single Stop staff will assist you in applying for the benefits.

 - Tax Preparation and Filing – For returns, amendments and extensions Single Stop brings certified tax preparers that help you determine if you and family members are eligible to receive the Earned Income, American Opportunity or Child Tax Credits, among others.

 - Healthcare Enrollment Assistance – During open enrollment (November through February), Single Stop brings certified navigators to assist you in signing up for affordable healthcare plans through the Marketplace.

 - Legal Counseling – On-site attorneys will help you with legal problems such as housing, government benefit denials, employment, utility, immigration and other legal issues.

 - Financial Education – Financial services to help you establish and achieve your financial goals.
 You will receive help on how to build your assets and assistance with debt management.